givemepower8/Phaser3Practices/docs/COC.md

 ### Barracks

 There are two kind of troops: elixir troop and dark elixir troop.
+So two kind of barracks, Barracks x 4 and Dark barracks x 3.

 Barrack level unlocks new type of troops.
 Also the number and level of barracks determine how quick troops can be trained.